karolherbst/shader-db/README.md

     $ fossilize-replay --enable-pipeline-stats output.csv --num-threads 4 fossils/**/*.foz

+Or you can use a helper script to do this:

+    $ ./fossil_replay.sh fossils/ output.csv --num-threads 4

 Or you can use fossil_prune_replay.sh to replay a specific pipeline by hash:

     $ ./fossil_prune_replay.sh fossils/ 012897d03e30f26f